lm3nitro/Projects/Network Traffic Analysis/RITA/RITA v5.md

 ![Pasted image 20240914120933](https://github.com/user-attachments/assets/cbdc4242-aff2-442c-afd2-9bf422476cad)

-Based on the output, this is a 24 hour capture.
-I then processes the pca using Zeek:
+Based on the output, this is a 24-hour capture.
+I then processed the pcap using Zeek:

 ```
 zeek readpcap ~/Documents/pcaps/zeus_24hr.pcap ~/Documents/zeek-logs/